dwintergruen/pundit2/README.md

-# Pundit 2 -- Version to work wit mpiwg linguisitic services
+# Pundit 2 -- Version to work with mpiwg linguisitic services

 This is a fork of pundi2 which enables lmguistic annotations.
 For more
 see: